fernnbr/born2besad/README.md

 <p align="center">
 </p>

-UFW is a user-friendly command-line interface for managing firewall rules on Linux systems, specifically designed as a simplified frontend for iptables.
-It allows administrators to easily configure which network ports are open or closed, control incoming and outgoing traffic, and set up rules without dealing with the complexity of raw iptables syntax.
-UFW is particularly useful because it provides a straightforward way to secure your system by blocking unwanted connections while allowing legitimate traffic.
+**UFW is a user-friendly command-line interface for managing firewall rules on Linux systems**, specifically designed as a simplified frontend for iptables.

+**It allows administrators to easily configure which network ports are open or closed**, control incoming and outgoing traffic, and set up rules without dealing with the complexity of raw iptables syntax.

+**UFW is particularly useful because it provides a straightforward way to secure your system by blocking unwanted connections** while allowing legitimate traffic.

 For example, you might allow SSH on port 22 while blocking all other incoming connections.
 It's especially valuable for server security, helping prevent unauthorized access and protecting against network-based attacks by implementing a default-deny policy and only opening specific ports as needed.

 ## SSH (Secure Shell)